centre-for-humanities-computing/memo-canonical-novels/README.md

 ###

-This repository contains code for generating embeddings, plots and results for our paper:
+This repository contains code for making embeddings, plots and results for our paper:

 "Canonical Status and Literary Influence: A Comparative Study of Danish Novels from the Modern Breakthrough (1870–1900)" presented at NLP4DH at EMNLP 2024.